-Through proactive management we’ve committed to using resources sustainably and reducing, or reusing, waste produced on site, while also minimising disruption created by noise, vibration and poor air quality.
+Through proactive management the Thameslink Programme has been committed to using resources sustainably and reducing, or reusing, waste produced on site, while also minimising disruption created by noise, vibration and poor air quality.

 Rebuilding London Bridge sustainably